Paris - Ile De France

 Its sculptures therefore represent the Rhine and the Rhone Rivers, as well as Grapes and Wheat Crops.

-They symbolize France’s Spirit of Navigation, Agriculture and Industry.
+They symbolise France’s Spirit of Navigation, Agriculture and Industry.

 Each of the half-naked sculpted figures is sitting in a boat bow, a reference to the coat of arms of the City of Paris.